bonitasoft/bonita-migration/README.md

 For MySql : use allowMultiQueries=true in db url
-For Oracle :  In sql scripts, don't use ";" after each request, but "@@"
+For Oracle :  In sql scripts, don't use ";" after each request, but "@@" For SQLServer :  In sql scripts, don't use "GO" after each request, but "@@"

 also not that the jdbc driver must be put in the lib folder